salestrip/hr/Senior Back End Developer.md

 ![logo](https://i.imgur.com/qIafrmh.png)

 "Travel and Expenses" is a multi-billion dollar industry dominated by one major player with software that should've been retired in the early 00s.
-SaleTrip will change that.
+SaleTrip will topple the current king.

 Our SaaS offering has two major components, the bigger of these being the SalesTrip Engine - a powerful, scalable cloud-based beast built using NodeJS, Redis and Postgres.
 The engine encompasses a number of microservices hosted on Google Container Engine making our DevOps stack 100% cloud-based and instantly scalable.

-The SalesTrip technology team is based in central London, working out of WeWork offices.
-Some of our product definition team are based state-side.
-We use Slack, Jira, Confluence and Google tech to collaborate across the team and drive our sprints and other Agile ceremonies.
+The SalesTrip technology team is based in central London, working out of WeWork offices although some of our product definition team are based state-side.
+We use Slack, Jira, Confluence and Google tech to collaborate across the team, drive our sprints and other Agile ceremonies.

-What we need now is our #1 NodeJS hire, so please browse the job description below and get in touch if it's something you could be interested in!
+What we need now is our third tech hire who will ultimately own the design and build of the SalesTrip Engine.
+Take a look the job description below and get in touch if it's something you could be interested in!

-# Senior Back End Developer - Central London
+# Senior Developer / Software Architect - Central London
 As said above, we're looking for the first person to hire into our team to build the foundations (and beyond!) of the SalesTrip Engine.
 You will ideally be someone with deep technical roots, and that enjoys designing holistic solutions.

 ## Responsibilities
-- You will have a joint responsibility in technology selection, and platform architecture design
+- You will be key in technology selection, and platform architecture design
 - You will jointly design our microservices architecture and resultant APIs
 - You will lead the engineering methodology in the SaleTrip Engine area, ensuring our adherence to modern design, build and test principles
 - You will be hands-on, developing software with the other early tech hires including the CTO
 - The company will grow rapidly.
-You will be needed to interview and act as the tech lead for some of these hires
+You be essential to the hiring process as well as being a tech lead as the team grows
 ## Skills & Experience
 ### Required

-- Significant tech leadership experience
+- Tech leadership experience is a must
 - Very experienced in software design including microservices architecture and API design
 - Well versed in NodeJS and Express
 - Proficient in testing methodologies in JavaScript / NodeJS
-- A deep knowledge od relational and NoSQL databases
+- A deep knowledge of relational and NoSQL databases
 - Full command of Git, GitHub and Continuous Integration / Deployment based workflows

 ### Added Bonuses but not Required